Bei Dao: Hong Kong and latest work

 In 2006, the Chinese government allowed Bei Dao to return permanently to China.
-However, in 2007, he moved to Hong Kong instead, where he was offered a permanent faculty position at the Chinese University of Hong Kong.
+In 2007 he moved to Hong Kong, where he was offered a permanent faculty position at the Chinese University of Hong Kong.
 His visits to the mainland have been rare.
 For example, in 2011 he made a surprise visit to the Qinghai Lake International Poetry Festival, where he was swarmed by admirers.
 In 2009, he became a naturalized American citizen.
 In 2010, his memoir, City Gate, Open Up, appeared in Chinese (it appeared in English in 2017), and in the same year a retrospective of his poetry, The Rose of Time: New and Selected Poems, was published in English.

 Beginning in 2014, Bei Dao served as editor for a series of books for children, an initiative he undertook after he was disappointed by the quality of poetry his son was taught in school.

 In addition to his teaching, Bei Dao has organized two poetry initiatives in Hong Kong: in 2009, he launched International Poetry Nights in Hong Kong, which, since 2017, has been under the auspices of the Hong Kong Poetry Festival Foundation; he also launched a visiting writer series in cooperation with the Lee Hysan Foundation, which brings two foreign authors to Hong Kong each year and publishes their work in Chinese through Oxford University Press.

 Personal life

 Bei Dao has one daughter from his first marriage to the artist Shao Fei.
 He lives with his current wife and their son in Hong Kong.
 In addition to writing and teaching, he pursues photography, and has exhibited his photographs at the Hong Kong Contemporary Art Museum in Beijing.
+He also paints, and has exhibited his paintings at the Galerie Paris Horizon in Paris.
+He turned to painting after suffering a stroke in 2012.

 In his essay collections, Bei Dao has written about the many friendships he has made during his travels, including with notable literary figures such as Allen Ginsberg, Susan Sontag, Breyten Breytenbach, Tomas Tranströmer, Gary Snyder, and others.